 …females are chiefly engaged in tending power-looms, intermixed with a few young and adult men.
 Female labour has been in great demand in the heavy woollen district since the introduction of power-looms; and the result is that this kind of labour now receives about twice the remuneration it formerly did.
 Men’s wages, though advanced, have not progressed in anything like a corresponding ratio; females who are proficient at the power-loom can earn, in full employ, eighteen shillings per week.On the Shoddy Trade, by Samuel Jubb (1873)

-Tens of thousands of tons per year of waste cloth began to be imported from Europe, particularly from Germany and Denmark, but also from France, Switzerland, Norway, Sweden, Austria and Holland, mostly arriving in Hull and almost all being destined for processing in the towns of the West Riding.
-In Berlin, there were a number of manufactories employed in the shoddy industry, in enterprises set up by people from Batley and Dewsbury.
+Tens of thousands of tons per year of waste cloth began to be imported from Europe, particularly from Poland, Germany and Denmark, but also from France, Switzerland, Norway, Sweden, Austria and Holland, mostly arriving in Hull and almost all being destined for processing in the towns of the West Riding.
+In Berlin, there were a number of factories employed in the shoddy industry, in enterprises set up by people from Batley and Dewsbury.

 The coarse rag-cloth was sold on to the United States and Canada and used locally for making blankets and army uniforms…but because of the manufacturers who greedily used too much reclaimed wool, the name “shoddy” became known as the word for “inferior” products or workmanship.